juanchoclasses/assignment1-Jerry086/CodeReview.md

 ### Name of student that you code reviewed.
-- Name: Zhongyu Wei
+- Name: Saif Mustafa
-- GitHub ID: Jerry086
+- GitHub ID: Saifmustafa-arch

 ### Things that you noticed